denniesia/beaunity/docs/project_structure/comment_app.md

 🔧 Role Management:

 Regular authenticated users have full CRUD (Create, Read, Update, and Delete) permissions for the Comment model.
-Unauthenticated user cannot create but can view the comments.
+Unauthenticated user cannot create but can view comments.

 🌷 Admin Panel

 The CommentAdmin class customizes how comments are managed in the Django admin panel:
-- List Display: Shows content, content_object and created_by fields for quick overview.
+- List Display: Shows `content`, `content_object` and `user` fields for quick overview.
-- Ordering: Challenges are ordered by created_at in descending order (newest first).
+- Ordering: Challenges are ordered by `created_at` in descending order (newest first).
-- Search: Allows searching by content or created_by for easier navigation.
+- Search: Allows searching by `content` or `user` for easier navigation.

 <img width="1893" height="577" alt="image" src="https://github.com/user-attachments/assets/aff2d870-b2f5-4509-8d26-c026fbcc087b" />